nfoisking/NowStealer-Deobfuscated/README.md

 This is reverse engineering a shitty Brazilian stealer.

 # Why?
-I deobfuscated this entire stealer in order to prove that it has dualhook and that it is the worst stealer of all.
-This Brazilian stealer is famous for being the former owner of Iluria Stealer, but it's as shit as the iluria itself.
+I deobfuscated this entire stealer.
+This Brazilian stealer is famous for being the former owner of Iluria Stealer.

 # Credits
 - Thanks to Hypexx & Astro for the executable.
 Without the Exe it would not be possible to reverse engineer.